COMPUTER EVOLUTION AND PERFORMANCE

 A = B + C

-With a traditional instruction set architecture, referred to as a complex instruction set computer (CISC), this instruction can be compiled into one processor instruction:
+A complex instruction set computer (CISC), is the instruction can be compiled into one processor instruction:

 add mem(B), mem(C), mem (A)